-16 HOUSING POLICIES
+16. HOUSING POLICIES

 - 16.1 It is recognised that Wivenhoe needs to expand the number of available houses in the Wivenhoe Parish area and to achieve a better mix of housing types which is currently dominated by family housing. - 16.2 The way we live, our happiness and our view of our community are immensely affected by the architecture and the quality of our buildings.
 Every building must make a positive contribution to the townscape.
 Good architecture is one of the most important features of our life: every building should lift the spirits and delight us. - 16.3 Internally, houses should be designed to allow flexibility in occupation particularly for people with disabilities and for people who are thinking about their needs in older age.
-Although Government may have stopped promoting the Lifetime Homes Standard (see Appendix 2 for an explanation of what this standard means) this Plan encourages all future homes to be built to this standard. - 16.4 The design of any new housing development in the area should take into account the following points clearly put forward in local consultation: - Small groupings are preferred to large developments - Innovative layouts are encouraged for all schemes - Linear road design and intrusive parking is to be avoided. - 16.5 The design of any new housing in the area should: - include an emphasis on sustainability and environmental measures with low energy consumption and the use of micro-generation methods to aim for Code Level 6 of the Code for Sustainable Homes - consider the orientation of houses and their relationships to each other to take advantage of solar gain and minimise heat loss - incorporate flexibility for alteration, adaptation of dwellings and future expansion - avoid a pastiche of existing styles - meet the minimum size standards calculated by the Royal Institute of British Architects : RIBA Case for Space.
+Although Government may have stopped promoting the Lifetime Homes Standard (see Appendix 2 for an explanation of what this standard means) this Plan encourages all future homes to be built to this standard.
+The sentences which follow in bold text are intended to assist with the interpretation of Policies WIV23, WIV24, WIV25, WIV26 and WIV27. - 16.4 The design of any new housing development in the area should take into account the following points clearly put forward in local consultation: - Small groupings are preferred to large developments - Innovative layouts are encouraged for all schemes - Linear road design and intrusive parking is to be avoided. - 16.5 The design of any new housing in the area should: - include an emphasis on sustainability and environmental measures with low energy consumption and the use of micro-generation methods should be in line with Building Regulations with the aim to be zero carbon and to meet Lifetime Homes Standard - consider the orientation of houses and their relationships to each other to take advantage of solar gain and minimise heat loss - incorporate flexibility for alteration, adaptation of dwellings and future expansion - avoid a pastiche of existing styles - meet the minimum size standards calculated by the Royal Institute of British Architects : RIBA Case for Space.